Whetstone Mining in the Blackdown Hills

 First, A Little Geology

-The Blackdown Hills in Devon is a plateau which rises to around 900 feet in the west, cut through by streams and rivers which have left many deep valleys.
-Simply put, the hills consist of a substrate of triassic mercia mudstone overlain with a layer of cretaceous upper greensand formation which tends to be between 50 and 100 feet thick or so.
+The Blackdown Hills in Devon is a plateau which rises to around 900 feet above sea level in the west, cut through by streams and rivers which have left many deep valleys.
+Simply put, the hills consist of a substrate of Triassic mercia mudstone overlain with a layer of Cretaceous upper greensand formation which tends to be between 50 and 100 feet thick or so.

 The greensand is itself overlain in most areas with a layer of clay-with-flints of variable thickness which gives the greensand some protection from erosion.
-The upper greensand layer is responsible for the characteristic flat top of the region, the edges of which often exhibiting a steep escarpment; below these often wooded escarpments the ground levels out somewhat and generally gives way to pasture land.
+The upper greensand layer is responsible for the characteristic flat top of the region, with the edges sometimes exhibiting a steep escarpment; below these often wooded escarpments the ground levels out somewhat and generally gives way to pasture land.

-The brown region (dead bracken) nicely illustrating the greensand layer forming the plateau
+The brown region (dead bracken) indicating the greensand layer forming the plateau

-It is the upper greensand formation that is of particular interest here, as it is within this deposit that siliceous concretions occur, these being a particular type of hard but porous sandstone consisting of fine grains of silicon compounds in a matrix: "The stone is a quartz-muscovite-tourmaline grit" - Moore (1978).
-The different layers present within the greensand exhibited grains of different sizes, and certain layers of rock became highly prized for making 'Devonshire Batts', the name given to the finished whetstones from this area.
+It's the upper greensand formation that is of particular interest here, as it is within this deposit that siliceous concretions occur, these being a particular type of hard but porous sandstone consisting of fine grains of silicon compounds in a matrix: "The stone is a quartz-muscovite-tourmaline grit" - Moore (1978).
+Certain layers of rock within the greensand became highly prized for making 'Devonshire Batts', the name given to the finished whetstones from this area.

-In 1836, Dr. Fitton made this observation about the beds to be found within the greensand and the thickness of the deposits:
+In 1836, Dr. Fitton published the following observation about the beds to be found within the greensand and the thickness of the deposits:

 "The following is a sectional list of the beds in one of the principal sithe-stone pits at Punchey Down, which, I was informed, was a fair representative of the whole: